zerotier/libzt/README.md

 # Self-hosting (Optional)

-We provide ways for your app or enterprise to function indepenently from any of our services if desired.
+We provide ways for your app or enterprise to function independently from any of our services if desired.

 While we do operate a global network of redundant root servers, network controllers and an admin API/UI called [Central](https://my.zerotier.com), some use-cases require full control over the infrastructure and we try to make it as easy as possible to set up your own controllers and root servers: See [here](https://github.com/zerotier/ZeroTierOne/tree/master/controller) to learn more about how to set up your own network controller, and [here](https://www.zerotier.com/manual/#4_4) to learn more about setting up your own roots.